krsdata/programmerlab.com/wp-content/plugins/user-submitted-posts/readme.txt

 Lastly, visit the plugin settings and change "Form style" to "Custom Form + CSS".
 You now may customize the two files as desired; they will not be overwritten when the plugin is updated.

 Alternately, you can set the option "Form style" to "HTML5 Form + Disable CSS" to use the default USP form along with your own CSS.
-FYI: here is a list of [USP CSS selectors](http://m0n.co/e).
+FYI: here is a list of [USP CSS selectors](https://m0n.co/e).

 Or, to go further with unlimited custom forms, [check out USP Pro](https://plugin-planet.com/usp-pro/) :)

 **Displaying submitted posts**

-User-submitted posts are handled by WordPress as regular Posts.
-So they are displayed along with other posts according to your WP Theme.
+User-submitted posts are handled by WordPress as regular WP Posts.
+So they are displayed along with your other posts according to your theme design.
 Additionally, each submitted post includes a set of Custom Fields that include the following information:

 * `is_submission` - indicates that the post is a user-submitted post
 * `user_submit_image` - the URL of the submitted image (one custom field per image)
 * `user_submit_ip` - the IP address of the submitted-post author
 * `user_submit_name` - the name of the submitted-post author
 * `user_submit_url` - the submitted URL
+* `usp_custom_field` - configurable Custom Field

 There are numerous ways to display these Custom Fields.
 The easiest way is to visit the plugin settings and configure the options available under "Auto-Display Content".
 There you can enable auto-display of submitted email address, URL, and images.
 Note that submitted images also are uploaded to the WP Media Library.